hrs/recipes/recipes/west-african-groundnut-stew.md

 * 1 1/2-2 cups chopped okra
 * 1/2 cup natural peanut butter

 Saute the onions in the oil for about 10 minutes.

 Stir in the cayenne and garlic and saute for a couple more minutes.

-Add the cabbage and sweet potatoes and saute, covered for a few minutes.
+Add the cabbage and sweet potatoes and saute covered for a few minutes.

 Mix in the juices, salt, ginger, cilantro, and tomatoes.
 Cover and simmer for about 15 minutes, until the sweet potatoes are tender.

 Add the okra and simmer for 5 minutes more.

-Stir in the peanut butter, place the pan on a heat diffuser, and simmer gently until ready to serve.
+Stir in the peanut butter and simmer gently until ready to serve.
 Add more juice or water if the stew is too thick.